Soft credits: Gifts given by a spouse/partner, Donor Advised Funds, Family Foundations

 Soft credits allow you to appropriately track, acknowledge, and steward constituents who may not make a gift directly, but who have considerable influence over the decision to make a gift to your organization.

 Soft credits are tracked in the Related Gifts section of the gift entry page.

 Common uses of soft credits

-For more background on this topic, please read this post on our blog: How to acknowledge gifts given through donor-advised funds.
+For more background on this topic, please see this PDF regarding LGL's guidance on gift entry for DAF grants and also read the How to acknowledge gifts given through donor-advised funds post on our blog.